OpenData-tu/documentation/07-Database.md

 **3. GET /api/measurements/:measurements**

-Returns data based on the messurements you're requesting
+Returns data based on the measurements you're requesting

 The 2nd as well as the 3rd REST-endpoint allow a more specific search, based on extra parameters.